Mockova/help/uptime/why-does-testomato-say-my-site-is-down-when-its-not.rst

 Location Matters
 ----------------

-`Uptime Monitoring </uptime/what-is-uptime-monitoring>`_ in Testomato is done externally rather than internally.
+:doc:`Uptime Monitoring </uptime/what-is-uptime-monitoring>`  in Testomato is
+done externally rather than internally.
 This means that :doc:`Testomatobot </testomatobot/about>` tests and monitors your site or server from a location that is outside the local network where your server is hosted.

 In some cases, a project may be unavailable to Testomato a very short period of time due to problems with network latency, i.e.  how long it takes data to get